Detecting Local Insights from Global Labels: Supervised & Zero-Shot Sequence Labeling via a Convolutional Decomposition: Sentiment Data: Binary Prediction of Local Annotation Edits

-We start with an analysis of the dev set, on which the overall accuracy for domain prediction is 79.4, which is similar to that of the test set (79.6).
-We split the data according to the true document-level labels, where class 0, the ``negative'' class, corresponds to original reviews, and class 1, the ``positive'' class, corresponds to revised reviews.
-We then examine the aggregated logits from each of the negative contributions and positive contributions separately, as described in Section~\ref{sec:intro-to-feature-extraction}.
-Table~\ref{table-reviews-domain-negative-positive-total-unigrams} presents the top and lowest scoring negative class (i.e., original reviews) unigrams and positive class (i.e., revised reviews) unigrams, by total score ($total\_ngram^{-}$ and $total\_ngram^{+}$) for the dev set reviews for each class\footnote{The analogous $total\_ngram^{-}$ and $total\_ngram^{+}$ scores for \textsc{Rev.} and \textsc{Orig.}, respectively, which are not shown, exhibit patterns in the expected, corresponding directions.}, as well as the corresponding unigram frequency.
+We further examine the particularly distinctive language used in the negative reviews using the aggregate feature extraction of Section~\ref{sec:methods-feature-extraction}.
+We split the dev set\footnote{The overall accuracy for annotator domain prediction is 79.4 on the dev set, which is similar to that of the test set (79.6).} according to the true document-level labels.
+Table~\ref{table-reviews-domain-negative-positive-total-unigrams} presents the top and lowest scoring negative class (i.e., original reviews) unigrams and positive class (i.e., revised reviews) unigrams, by total score ($\totalngram^{-}$ and $\totalngram^{+}$) for the dev set reviews for each class\footnote{The analogous $\totalngram^{-}$ and $\totalngram^{+}$ scores for \textsc{Rev.} and \textsc{Orig.}, respectively, which are not shown, exhibit patterns in the expected, corresponding directions.}, as well as the corresponding unigram frequency.
 We see a sharp distinction between the words most discriminative for each class.
 Certain unigrams, such as \texttt{not} and \texttt{bad} occur with similar frequency in the original and revised reviews, but have diametrically opposed weightings for the respective classes.
-It seems that words that tend to be sentiment-laden (and among those, especially those that are of negative sentiment) are particularly discriminative features for distinguishing revised reviews.

-There is a limit to what can be inferred by unigrams.
-A key strength of our text analytic approach is that it naturally scales to assigning scores to spans of text of arbitrary length.
-For example, we can investigate the aforementioned pattern further with the additional context of 5-grams, as we see in Table~\ref{table-reviews-domain-negative-positive-mean-5grams}, where we show the 5-grams normalized by occurrence.
-Captured in the table, and evident by looking at the full list, is that the most discriminating phrases across classes are decidedly distinct, with the contextual use of words such as ``bad'', ``not'', and ``waste'' readily recognized by the model as being distinctive of original vs. revised reviews.
+It seems that words that tend to be sentiment-laden, especially those that are of negative sentiment, are particularly discriminative features for distinguishing revised reviews.
+In Table~\ref{table-reviews-domain-negative-positive-mean-5grams}, we show the 5-grams normalized by occurrence.\footnote{For display purposes, we have dropped subsequent n-grams with the same score, which typically just differ by a single non-discriminating word as the prefix or suffix token.} The most discriminating phrases across classes are distinct, with the contextual use of words such as ``bad'', ``not'', and ``waste'' recognized by the model as being distinctive of original vs. revised reviews.